crhntr/alg/dynamicshuffle/README.md

 For a recursive solution see recursive.go.

 ## Pseudocode
+Note the Go code is easier to read; however, I wanted to write out the algorithm to separate the Go stuff from the algorithm.
+Such as initalizing the boolean array and conditionally printing the verbose output.
 ```
 Given strings: w, u, v
 if |w| ≠ |u| + |v| then return false